mahamtr/probono-caps/README.md

 # How to contribute?

 Please take a look into the issues list, create a PR and a code owner will kindly review your changes.

+# Branch naming convention

+Please create branches with the following convention branch-type/issue-number.

+Branch type can be:

+- feature
+- bug